James4Ever0/rdpy3/README.md

 $ rdpy3-rssplayer.py rss_file_path
 ```

-## RDPY Qt Widget
+## rdpy3Qt Widget

-RDPY can also be used as Qt widget through rdpy3.ui.qt5.QRemoteDesktop class.
+rdpy3can also be used as Qt widget through rdpy3.ui.qt5.QRemoteDesktop class.
 It can be embedded in your own Qt application. qt5reactor must be used in your app for Twisted and Qt to work together.
 For more details, see sources of rdpy3-rdpclient.

-## RDPY library
+## rdpy3library

-In a nutshell RDPY can be used as a protocol library with a twisted engine.
+In a nutshell rdpy3can be used as a protocol library with a twisted engine.

 ### Simple RDP Client